 How are personality disorders diagnosed and treated?

-First, at Sulcata Psychiatry, Ms. Johnston performs a complete psychiatric evaluation, which may include cognitive testing.
-She discusses your particular concerns and goals for treatment.
-She takes the time to connect with you personally and makes you a partner in your mental health care plan.
+Your treatment journey begins with a complete psychiatric evaluation with our psychiatry team, which may include cognitive testing or screeners.
+Your provider will discuss your particular concerns and goals for treatment, while taking the time to connect with you personally and making you a partner in your mental health care plan.

 Depending on your needs, your individualized treatment plan may include medication to relieve your symptoms, talk therapy, or a combination of both.
-To ensure the most effective medication prescription for you, Ms. Johnston offers in-office pharmacogenetic testing with Genomind®.
+To ensure the most effective medication prescription for you, Sulcata Psychiatry offers in-office pharmacogenetic testing with Genomind®.

-Our providers may also recommend alternative therapies like bibliotherapy, physical activity, stress management techniques like yoga, and changes to your nutrition or sleep habits.
+Our providers may also recommend alternative therapies like Vitamin Therapy, bibliotherapy, physical activity, stress management techniques like yoga, and changes to your nutrition or sleep habits.

 To find relief from personality disorders, call Sulcata Psychiatry or request an appointment online today.